List of mayors and city managers of Miami Beach, Florida

+Miami Beach, Florida operates under a council-manager system (weak mayor), with both an office of mayor and city manager.

+Office of Mayor

 The mayor of Miami Beach is the nonpartisan chief executive of the municipal government of Miami Beach, Florida, and the presiding member of its seven-member City Commission.
 Modern-day mayors are elected to two-year terms and are term-limited to no more than 3 terms, which can be consecutive or non-consecutive.
 The mayor and other members of the City Commission appoint a city manager to administer the day-to-day affairs and operations of City Hall and its various departments.
 City Hall is located at 1700 Convention Center Drive; the mayor's office is located on the fourth floor.

 Three father-son combinations have held the office: the John Lummuses (Jr. and Sr.), the Dermers (Jay and David), and the Gelbers (Seymour and Dan).
 One woman has served as mayor (Matti Bower).
-She is also, thus far, the only Hispanic to serve.
+She is also, thus far, the only Hispanic person to serve.

 Six mayors (D. Lee Powell, Alex Daoud, Seymour Gelber, David Dermer, Matti Bower, and Dan Gelber) served 3 terms while Louis Snedigar is the only one elected to 4.

 Snedigar was the longest-serving mayor, with a non-consecutive total of eight years and 8 months in office.
 Acting mayor Stanley Arkin was the briefest, filling in for three months in 1991 following Daoud's removal from office.

 As of November 2025, there are six living former mayors: Norman Ciment, Neisen Kasdin, David Dermer, Matti Bower, Philip Levine, and Dan Gelber.

 The current mayor is Steven Meiner, who was elected on November 21, 2023, and assumed office on November 28, 2023.
 He was reelected to a second term on November 4, 2025.

+As of 2025, the mayor is paid an annual salary of $10,000 and also receives taxable fringe benefits of $37,800.